-You can also bring the feeling of snow into your home with this crochet tree skirt that has snowflake appliqués attached.
+You can also bring the feeling of snow into your home with this crochet tree skirt from Yarnutopia with snowflake appliqués attached.
 If you want a simpler, more sophisticated design, you can make just the blue crochet skirt or add just a few of the appliqués instead of all of them.
 Change colors to make it one of a kind.

 06 of 09

-Crochet chevrons have been one of the most popular crochet designs over time, making them a great choice for any season.
-Worked in red for this tree skirt, they are perfect under the tree.
-Some unique color changes create fun details that set this crochet pattern apart from others made with the chevron stitch.
+Crochet chevrons have been one of the most popular crochet designs over time, making them an excellent choice for any season.
+Here, it's red for this tree skirt by Ali Craft Designs; they are perfect under the tree.
+Some vivid color changes create unique details that set this crochet pattern apart from others made with the chevron stitch.

 07 of 09

-Plaid is a common Christmas crochet pattern.
-You don't often see plaid worked in crochet but when you do, it is always stunning.
-This plaid tree skirt is no exception.
-It is easier to crochet than you might expect, and it works up relatively quickly thanks to chunky yarn.
+Plaid is a typical Christmas skirt pattern.
+You don't often see plaid worked in crochet, but it is always stunning when you do.
+This plaid tree skirt by Whistle & Ivy is no exception.
+It is easier to crochet than you expect and works relatively quickly, thanks to chunky yarn.

 08 of 09

-The terrific texture on this crochet tree skirt is created easily using a combination of regular double crochet stitches and double crochet worked in the back loop only.
-If you're ambitious, you can complete this Christmas crochet pattern during a weekend.
-Work it in the red, white, and green stripes for a traditional design or change up the colors to suit your holiday design scheme.Continue to 9 of 9 below.
+The terrific texture on this crochet tree skirt by Moogly is created easily using a combination of regular double crochet stitches, and double crochet worked in the back loop only.
+If you're ambitious, you can complete this Christmas crochet pattern over a weekend.
+Work it in the red, white, and green stripes for a traditional design, or change the colors to suit your holiday design scheme.Continue to 9 of 9 below.

 09 of 09

-Use the niche technique of filet crochet to create this Christmas tree skirt.
-The design gives you a classic symbol of the season: the angel, along with extra details that look like starbursts or snowflakes.
-Worked all in one color, this is a design that can be passed on as an heirloom piece.
+Use the niche technique of filet crochet to create this Christmas tree skirt by Crochet by Kathy.
+The design gives you a classic symbol of the season: the angel and extra details that look like starbursts or snowflakes.
+Worked all in one color; this design can be passed on as an heirloom piece.